cdelzotti/LINFO2142-project-2021/tstat/software.rst

 Round Robin Databases
 ~~~~

 RRDs are a central element in this project.
-They attempt to answer an important problem of networking monitoring : storage.
+They attempt to answer an important problem of networking monitoring: storage.
 The total amount of data going through a router can be important and routers usually have limited storage.
 The idea of a Round Robin Database is to keep a constant memory use despite continuous monitoring.
-To do so, it aggregates older data to make rooms for freshly performed measurements.
+To do so, a RRD aggregates older data to make rooms for freshly performed measurements.
 The further the monitoring goes, the more old data are aggregated.
-The counterpart is of course a lack of precise information for older measures.
-This can be avoided with automatic plotting using tools such as `crontab` and `rrdtool`.
+The counterpart is a lack of precise information for older measures.
+This can be avoided with automatic plotting and data back-up using tools such as `crontab` and `rrdtool`.

 RRDs are thus usually lightweight and can be transferred easily.
 However, it is worth saying that RRDs are OS and architecture specific.
 To use RRDs captured from a router (Typically running Linux on ARM) to a personal computer (Typically running over an x86_64 architecture), some conversion must be performed with the help of `rrdtool dump`.